 English teachers who work in South Korean private schools, locally known as Hagwons, can earn between 1.9 to 2.4 million won (between $1,600 to $2,000).
 Private schools often provide housing and flight reimbursements too.
 As a result, you can save plenty of cash.

 Teachers with prior experience can earn closer to 2.4 million won ($1950.)
 Remember, private schools are less regulated than public schools, so you’ll witness significant variations in pay.

-If you’re earning close to 5 million won, you’re living very comfortably in South Korea, regardless of where you reside.
+If you’re earning close to 5 million won, you’re living very comfortably in Korea, regardless of where you reside.
 In addition, universities offer longer vacations, fewer working hours, and will also provide flights and accommodation.

 South Korea has a powerful economy, and living costs are higher than many other Asian nations.
-However, despite South Korea’s remarkable economic growth since the Korean War, teaching English provides a comfortable salary, whether you work in the public or private sector.
+However, despite Korea’s remarkable economic growth since the Korean War, teaching English provides a comfortable salary, whether you work in the public or private sector.

 If you’re living in rural South Korea, you’ll save money on rent and bills when teaching English.
 Seoul, one of the world’s most vibrant cities, is a financial hub.
 Subsequently, apartments cost a lot more and living costs in general are higher.

 Thankfully, most teaching jobs in South Korea will cover your accommodation costs, which could otherwise eat away your savings.
 Food, drink, and entertainment costs aren’t as affordable as other Asian nations, but you can save lots of cash if you eat street food and visit affordable shops.